Labour peer died while swimming in River Wye, police say

 Officers were called to the River Wye in Glasbury on Monday following concerns about the safety of a man who was last seen swimming in the river.

-Dyfed Powys Police has now confirmed the body of Lord Lipsey was pulled from the river on Tuesday following a multi-agency search.
+Dyfed Powys Police have now confirmed the body of Lord Lipsey was pulled from the river on Tuesday following a multi-agency search.

+Prime Minister Sir Keir Starmer led tributes from the Labour Party, saying the peer “worked tirelessly for what he believed in” and will be “sorely missed” by all who knew him.

 He is also credited with coining the phrases “New Labour” and “winter of discontent”.